Zerocchi/AniLyrics/README.md

 AniLyrics
 =========

-Get two lines of English-translated anime lyrics from animelyrics.com and post it to Twitter.
+Get two lines of English-translated anime lyrics from animelyrics.com and post it on Twitter.

 This is alpha version.
-Full of bugs and not recommended to use.
+Extremely buggy and not recommended to use.
 However you may experimenting with it.

 Live example is on http://twitter.com/anilyrics